RachelKellam/AutoML-MLADS2019/MLADS-guide.md

 1. Select the `compute` tab and click on `JupyterLab`. **Your compute should already be provisioned for you.** This will pop out a new tab.

+## HyperDrive

+1. In JupyterLabs, click through the following path **<your-alias>/samples/python/1.0.74/how-to-use-azureml/ml-frameworks/scikit-learn/train-hyperparameter-tune-deploy-with-sklearn** and open the **train-hyperparameter-tune-deploy-with-sklearn.ipynb** file.

+1. You can now run the notebook either by clicking the **play** icon in the top bar or by using **Shift+Enter** in the code cells of the notebook.

+1. The Jupyter notebook contains step by-step guidance on configuration, training and exploration of a machine learning model. **The rest of the Hyperdrive section contains supplemental conceptual material to the jupyter notebook.**

+> [!IMPORTANT]
+> In the third cell of your notebook, set `cluster_name` = `cpu-cluster`

 ## AutomatedML

 1. In JupyterLabs, click through the following path **<your-alias>/samples/how-to-use-azureml/automated-machine-learning/classification-bank-marketing-all-features** and open the **auto-ml-classification-bank-marketing-all-features.ipynb** file.